bottazzi/roBott/README.md

 ## How to use

-- Alt + Tab keys switch between 3D visualisation interface and Off-line robot programming tool.
+- Alt + Tab keys to switch between 3D visualisation and the GUI tool for Off-line robot programming.
 - [Load Coordinates] Loads the surface of the file.stl model.
 - [Select Points] Slice the model based in the selected Z axis height (e.g. ZSelection contour).
 - [Generate Code] Generates a robot program using the selected points.